dmxiaoshen/gitHello/README.md

 ##First Step
 mark sure your eclipse has the plug-in named egit,then create a new project
 and right click your project->Team->Share project->git->next,click the button
-"Create Repository" and there will be a ".git" in your project directory.
+"Create Repository" and there will be a `.git` in your project directory.

 ##Second Step
 choose what you don't want to upload to git `Team->Ignore`.